 Pregnancy

-During pregnancy, birth parents can recant on their commitment to place for adoption.
-This brings about a hard circumstance, but it is likely better for everyone if a change of heart happens before the child is born.
+During pregnancy, birth parents can recant on their commitment to place their infant for adoption.
+This brings about a hard circumstance, but it is probably better for everyone if a change of heart happens before the child is born.

-The state of Arkansas has a waiting period of 5 days.
-What this means is simply that after a child is born, everyone involved in the process must wait 5 days for the adoption to be finalized.
+The state of Arkansas has a waiting period of 10 days after the birth parents sign consent forms.
+After that signing takes place, everyone involved in the process must wait 10 days for the adoption to be finalized.
 At any point until finalization, birth parents have a legal route to back out of the adoption.

 Finalization

 After the waiting period has concluded, the adoption is finalized.
 Arkansas takes finalization seriously.
-After the 5 day period, the risk of losing the child is almost completely gone.
+After the 10 day period, the risk of losing the child is almost completely gone.
+Normally, changes of heart at this point can only become legal reality in cases of fraud.

-you jump headstrong into the adoption process, you should know that this circumstance is possible and you should prepare for it.
+Before you jump headstrong into the adoption process, you should know that other outcomes are possible and you should prepare for it.
 At the same time, remember that this is not the norm.
 The National Council for Adoption estimates that 10% to 25% of adoptions fail between placement of a child in a home and finalization.
 Though that range is noteworthy, remember that much more often than not, commitments to adoption are honored.

 There is no way to plan for heartbreak, nor a method to mend it in a day.
-But, we at Adoption Arkansas are convinced that the joys of adoption are worth the risk.
+But, we at Heimer Law are convinced that the joys of adoption are worth the risk.

 Leave a Reply